 Conceptual Grant Application Schedule

 The DWR typically provides estimated deadlines and draft Proposal Solicitation Packages (PSP) six months before a final grant deadline.
-The RWMG should start the process as soon as preliminary information is available. shows a conceptual schedule for responding to a grant solicitation.
+The RWMG should start the process as soon as preliminary information is available.
+Table 6.1 shows a conceptual schedule for responding to a grant solicitation.
 This schedule is just a guide, but following it will provide sufficient time to select the best projects and prepare a competitive grant application.
 An important step in preparing a successful IRWMP grant application is starting early, and the time to combine multiple applications into a single document is often underestimated.

 Table 6.1 - Conceptual Schedule for Submitting IRWMP Grant Applications